flatironinstitute/clair/doc/reference/customize.rst

 *************

-Many customization options of the bindings generation are available, e.g. wrap only some functions and classes, choose template instantiation.
+Many customization options of the bindings generation are available, e.g. wrap only some functions and classes, choose template instantiation, and so on.
-This can be done:
+This can be done

-* With code annotations
+* with code annotations or
-* With (compile time) declarations in the reserved namespace ``c2py_module``.
+* with (compile time) declarations in the reserved namespace ``c2py_module``.

 The choice between the two approaches depends on the project and needs.
 The latter is more general and non intrusive, but slighly more complex.